Alsushi/jetson-nano/README.md

 ## Build docker image

+Obviously, the mandatory step to use the container is to flash L4T on the SD-card.
+Afterward JetPack can be added - or NOT! - it will work **with & without** extra packages.
-At first, you need to install [Jetpack 4.3.1](https://developer.nvidia.com/embedded/jetpack) for Jetson Nano.
+At first, you may install [Jetpack 4.3.1](https://developer.nvidia.com/embedded/jetpack) for Jetson Nano.

 Next, set **nvidia runtime** as default for Your docker daemon.